Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation: Method

 In ranking, the principal signal for predicting the user’s response to $t$ arises from \emph{direct} interactions between $t$ and the user’s historical behaviors, whereas second-order relations among historical items are comparatively less informative.
 Yet Transformer-style self-attention over $[t;\mathcal{H}]$ incurs $O(L^2)$ cost in the history length and therefore constrains $L$.

 We make an explicit capacity–cost trade-off: we \emph{de-emphasize} explicit history–history interactions and instead use a \emph{single-query} \emph{target-to-history cross attention} (STCA).
-By treating the target as the sole query, the per-layer complexity becomes linear in $L$ ($O(Ldh)$), avoiding length-$L$ key/value intermediates while focusing compute exactly on target–history relevance.
+By treating the target as the sole query, the per-layer complexity becomes linear in $L$ ($O(Ldh)$), focusing compute exactly on target--history relevance.
+In addition, with a single query we can reorder the computation (Sec.~\ref{app:attn-opt}) to avoid materializing the length-$L$ projected key/value tensors (e.g., $XW_K$ and $XW_V$), further reducing memory and length-dependent FLOPs.
 This substantial FLOPs and memory reduction enables training and serving with ultra-long histories (e.g., 10k-level) within the same compute envelope, thereby improving \emph{scale-up}: at matched computation, STCA can process much longer context and achieves higher accuracy than $O(L^2)$ self-attention that must operate at shorter $L$.